See caption

 Description

-The painting is done in tempera[a]Tempera is paint made up of coloured pigment mixed with a water-soluble binding medium, often egg yolk, but also gum or glue.[8] heightened with gold on a mahogony panel.
+The painting is done in temperaTerm applied to any paint in which the pigment is dissolved in water and mixed with an organic gum or glue. heightened with gold on a mahogony panel.
 The ghost, in the form of a muscular naked man, is striding across what appears to be a stage, with heavy curtains to either side and a starry backdrop.
 He is staring into the bowl held in his left hand, his reptilian tongue flicking out from between his lips.
 His right hand is behind his back, holding a large thorn.
-The painting is dark, suggesting that the flea is a shadowy figure illuminated only briefly by a shooting star that is hurtling by.[9]
+The painting is dark, suggesting that the flea is a shadowy figure illuminated only briefly by a shooting star that is hurtling by.[8]

 Blake sought to represent the flea as “a monsterous creature whose bloodthirsty instinct was imprinted on every detail of its appearance, with ‘burning eyes which long for moisture’, and a ‘face worthy of a murderer’.”[9]